Jiraphapa/template/EVALUATION.rst

 Exucution Time Comparison for Numba-optimized modules
 --------

 The contained data used to test is always for an entire race track (Berlin, Monteblanco, Modena).
 Below are comparisons of execution time of the original and optimized modules.
-The system is tested on the x86_64 platform
+The system is tested on the x86_64 platform 2,4 GHz Intel Core i5 with memory 16 GB.

 .. list-table:: Table 1: Execution time comparison
    :widths: 40 40